Next University of Oxford Open Day 2018: Friday 14 September

 Oriental Studies: please note that the main part of open days for Oriental Studies takes place at the Oriental Institute or the China Centre/Centre for Jewish Studies.
 See the details here.

-On Open Days the Balliol Buttery will be open, serving tea, coffee and water all day.
+On Open Days the Balliol Buttery will be open, selling drinks and snacks.

 We regret that some parts of Balliol’s ancient site do not have disabled access.
 If you have specific access requirements and wish to attend one of the subject talks, please get in touch with us in advance for further advice.